5 Unity Street Chambers, Bristol BS1 5HH

 Western Circuit, Social Housing Law Association (SHLA), Personal Injuries Bar Association (PIBA).

-Outside of chambers Robert is married with three young children.
-He is a FA qualified coach and spends his free time coaching and playing football.
+Outside of chambers Robert is married with three children.
+He plays and coaches football and cricket.